kubernetes-sigs/kueue/keps/83-workload-preemption/README.md

 - Assigments that require preemption implicitly do not borrow quota.

-A flavor assignment from step 1 means that we need to preempt or wait for other workloads in the cohort to finish to accommodate this workload, because the ClusterQueue is lending its resources.
-We call this _preemption within cohort_.
+A flavor assignment from step 1 means that we need to preempt or wait for other workloads in the cohort and/or ClusterQueue to finish to accommodate this workload.

-A flavor assigment from step 2 means that we need to preempt or wait for other workloads in the ClusterQueue to finish to accomodate this workload.
-We call this _preemption within ClusterQueue_.

 [#312](https://github.com/kubernetes-sigs/kueue/issues/312) discusses different
 strategies to select a flavor.